-For more information on how Benefits will be calculated if you are eligible for Medicare and choose not to enroll, see Section 9, Coordination of Benefits (COB) under the heading Determining the Allowable Amount When This Plan Is Secondary to Medicare.
+For more information on how Benefits will be calculated if you are eligible for Medicare and choose not to enroll, see Section 9, Determining the Allowable Amount When This Plan Is Secondary to Medicare.

-Your eligible Dependents may also participate in the Program and the Out-of-State Plan.
+Your eligible Dependents may also participate in the Program and the In-Area Plan.
 An eligible Dependent is considered to be: